bennypowers/bennypowers.dev/posts/2026-03-11-geulah-shaagat-ari.md

 Salvation everlasting sprouts for Israel's faithful band, A pit of ruin for the tyrant — the lion roars across the land.

-Make way, O nations, make; at autumn's season to Jerusalem come;
+Make way, O nations, make; in autumn to Jerusalem come;
 Build booths unto yourselves — a simple charge, and simply done.
-Ungrateful rebels! spurn the gift, your faithlessness laid bare — Storm and tempest for rooftop folk; while in the sukkah - peace is there.
+Ungrateful rebels!
+Spurn the gift, your faithlessness laid bare — Storm and tempest for rooftop folk; but in the sukkah - peace is there.

 Such wonders You shall show us, doubled over Egypt's tale;
 No more shall they say "Great is He who brought us from the land of Pharaoh".
-The latter signs surpass the first far beyond what mouths can speak — Forever more Your name we'll sanctify, in life, and joy, and peace.
+The latter signs surpass the first far beyond what mouths can speak — Forever more Your name we'll bless, in life, and joy, and peace.

 <style>
 .footnotes-list {